marick/lens2/mostly_words/tutorial01.md

 3
 ```

-... so why do we get it for the lens version?
+... so why do we get it with a lens?

 Right now, I want to
 defer the answer to later, when it will be easier to explain.
 As a teaser, though, it's like the difference between using `Enum.map/2` and
 `Enum.flat_map/2`, or between these two lists: